-- 19.6.18 Insurers and intermediaries are increasingly using digital distribution channels to market and sell insurance products, including internet and mobile phone solutions - 19.6.19 It may be more difficult for consumers to understand from which location the insurer or intermediary is operating, their identity, and by whom and where they are licensed.
-This may especially be the case where more than one actor is involved in the distribution chain. - 19.6.20 In conducting insurance business through digital channels, insurers and intermediaries should take into account the specificities of the medium used, and use appropriate tools to ensure that customers receive timely, clear and adequate information that helps their understanding of the terms on which the business is conducted. - 19.6.21 The supervisors should require that insurers and intermediaries which offer insurance products through digital means disclose relevant business and contact information (eg on their website), such as:
+- 19.7.19 Insurers and intermediaries are increasingly using digital distribution channels to market and sell insurance products, including internet and mobile phone solutions - 19.7.20 It may be more difficult for consumers to understand from which location the insurer or intermediary is operating, their identity, and by whom and where they are licensed.
+This may especially be the case where more than one insurer or intermediary is involved in the distribution chain. - 19.7.21 In conducting insurance business through digital channels, insurers and intermediaries should take into account the specificities of the medium used, and use appropriate tools to ensure that customers receive timely, clear and adequate information that helps their understanding of the terms on which the business is conducted. - 19.7.22 The supervisors should require that insurers and intermediaries which offer insurance products through digital means disclose relevant business and contact information (eg on their website), such as: